-District employees must have the approval of their supervisor/administrator and the Professional
+District employees must have the approval of their supervisor/administrator and the Professional the Professional Development Department at least two (2) weeks prior to the course start.

 Development Department in order to set up courses in SunGard.
 These course set up procedures must be followed in order for participants to receive inservice credit: